 Do Online Students Still Qualify for Financial Aid?

 Online students in psychology receive the same access to financial aid as on-campus students.
 Eligible students can access grants, loans, and scholarship opportunities through an identical application process, and some online programs also offer federal work-study options.

 Like on-campus learners, online students fill out a Free Application for Federal Student Aid.
 Distance learners should start the application process early and make sure to verify the accreditation status of schools and programs of interest, since only students attending accredited schools are eligible for federal financial aid.

 What License Do I Need to Practice Psychology?

-Fees include $600 for the EPPP and $400 for an initial license, plus application fees.
-Many states maintain helpful fee schedules.
-Some states require additional state-specific exams; it’s important to check with the licensing agency in the appropriate state.
+The associated fees typically include $600 for the EPPP and $400 for an initial license, plus application costs.
+Many states offer helpful fee schedules.
+Some states require additional state-specific exams, so each candidate should check with their state's licensing agency.
 The Association of State and Provincial Psychology Boards maintains a handbook of licensing requirements.

 Careers for Graduates of Online Psychology Programs